Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Abstract

 \section{Abstract}

 We study temperature fluctuations in the initial stages of the relativistic heavy ion collision using a multiphase transport model.
+We consider the plasma in the initial stages after collision before it has a chance to equilibrate.
+We have considered Au + Au collision with a center of mass energy of 200 GeV.
 We use the non extensive Tsallis statistics to find the entropic index in the partonic stages of the relativistic heavy ion collisions.
-We find that the temperature and the entropic index have a linear relationship in the partonic stages of the heavy ion collision.
-This is in agreement to the experimental observations in the hadronic phase.
-A detailed analysis of the dependence of the entropic index on the system parameters is done.
-We compare our results with recent experimental results and find that the general results of the experimental data are in agreement with our results.
-Our work indicates that anomalous transport models can be used to study the non-equilibrium statistics in the partonic phase of the relativistic heavy ion fluid.
+We find that the temperature and the entropic index have a linear relationship during the partonic stages of the heavy ion collision.
+This has already been observed in the hadronic phase.
+A detailed analysis of the dependence of the entropic index on the system shows that for increasing space time rapidity, the entropic index of the partonic system increases.
+The entropic index also depends on the beam collision energy.
+The calculation of the entropic index from the experimental data fitting of the transverse momenta deals with the hadronic phase.
+However, our current study shows that the behaviour of the entropic index in the initial non-equilibrium stage of the collision is very similar to the behaviour of the entropic index in the hadronic stage.

 \keywords{temperature fluctuations, Tsallis entropy.}